On The First Day Of His Rape Trial, Harvey Weinstein’s Accusers Tell Us What’s Next

 ”

-Survivors of sexual assault are at a high risk for Post Traumatic Stress Disorder, and facing an accuser can be an experience fraught with pain and fear.
+Survivors of sexual assault are at a higher risk for post-traumatic stress disorder, and facing an abuser can be an experience fraught with pain and fear.
 When asked during the press conference how she got up the courage to confront Weinstein publicly, Rose McGowan told Refinery29, “The courage inside is that little light that he couldn’t kill.
-And it grew and it grew, and my rage grew.
-And with that, justice, because that’s the flip side. … Today, I can smile, today I can be free.
+And it grew, and it grew, and my rage grew.
+And with that, justice, because that’s the flip side. … Today I can smile, today I can be free.
 But how I get the courage is because living in silence is a death sentence to your soul.
 Because when you get killed by being raped, you carry around that dead person inside of you until you can find a way to birth it, and for me birthing that was using my voice.”

-For their part, the survivors want to make sure that the magnitude of Weinstein’s crimes doesn’t get lost amid the media circus and increased scrutiny of the accusers.
-“We are here to ensure that the focus of this criminal case is on the perpetrator’s actions, not his victims, and that justice is served,” Arquette said during the press conference.
+McGowan and the other women present were intent on making sure that the magnitude of Weinstein’s alleged crimes doesn’t get lost amid the media circus and increased scrutiny of the accusers.
+“We are here to ensure that the focus of this criminal case is on the perpetrator’s actions, not his victims, and that justice is served,” said Arquette.

 “As silence breakers, we have risked everything to see our abuser, Harvey Weinstein, brought to justice...We will not be silenced anymore.” — @SarahAnnMasse pic.twitter.com/QiVI6JpWvn— TIME'S UP (@TIMESUPNOW) January 6, 2020